kobezzza/Escaper/README.md

 ### Escaper.paste(str, store?, rgxp?): string

-Replaces all found escape blocks to a real content from the specified string and returns a new string.
+Replaces all found escape blocks to real content from the specified string and returns a new string.

 **Arguments**